J. G. Farrell

 James Gordon Farrell (25 January 1935 – 11 August 1979) was an English-born novelist of Irish descent.
 He gained prominence for a series of novels known as "the Empire Trilogy" (Troubles, The Siege of Krishnapur and The Singapore Grip), which deal with the political and human consequences of British colonial rule.

-Troubles received the 1971 Geoffrey Faber Memorial Prize and The Siege of Krishnapur received the 1973 Booker Prize.
-In 2010 Troubles was retrospectively awarded the Lost Man Booker Prize, created to recognise works published in 1970.
+Troubles received the 1971 Geoffrey Faber Memorial Prize, and The Siege of Krishnapur received the 1973 Booker Prize.
+In 2010, Troubles was retrospectively awarded the Lost Man Booker Prize, created to recognise works published in 1970.
 Troubles and its fellow shortlisted works had not been open for consideration that year due to a change in the eligibility rules.

 Biography

 Early life and education

-Farrell, born in Liverpool into a family of an Irish background, was the second of three brothers.
+Farrell, born in Liverpool, England, into a family of an Irish background, was the second of three brothers.
 His father, William Farrell, had worked as an accountant in Bengal and, in 1929, he married Prudence Josephine Russell, a former receptionist and secretary to a doctor.
-From the age of 12 he attended Rossall School in Lancashire.
-After World War II, the Farrells moved to Dublin, after which Farrell spent much time in Ireland.
+From the age of 12, he attended Rossall School in Lancashire.
+After World War II, the Farrells moved to Dublin, following which Farrell spent much time in Ireland.
 This, perhaps combined with the popularity of Troubles, leads many to regard him as an Irish writer.
 After leaving Rossall, he taught in Dublin and also worked for some time on Distant Early Warning Line in the Canadian Arctic.
 In 1956, he went to study at Brasenose College, Oxford; while there he contracted polio.
-This left him partially crippled and disease was prominent in his works.
-In 1960 he left Oxford with third-class honours in French and Spanish and went to live in France, where he taught at a lycée.
+This left him partially disabled and disease was prominent in his works.
+In 1960, he left Oxford with third-class honours in French and Spanish and went to live in France, where he taught at a lycée.